erl-ang/bootleg-bittorrent/README.md

 ...
 ```

-# Program Features
+# program features

 - The client can register, offer files to other clients by sending a UDP message to the server, request files from another client, list files, and deregister
-- the following diagrams help demonstrate the sequence of messages exchanged for each successful command.
+- The following diagrams help demonstrate the sequence of messages exchanged for each successful command.
 See commented code for more details.

-## Registration
+## registration

 - successful registration messages exchanged:

 ![Untitled](readME%20d4dc6565700142ce87e0b4bce7938d02/Untitled.png)

-## File Offering
+## file offering

 - successful file offering messages exchanged

 ![Untitled](readME%20d4dc6565700142ce87e0b4bce7938d02/Untitled%201.png)

-## File Listing
+## file listing

 - done entirely on client-side and just really using prettytable library

-## File Transfer
+## file transfer

 - successful file transfer messages exchanged

 ![Untitled](readME%20d4dc6565700142ce87e0b4bce7938d02/Untitled%202.png)

-## De-Registration
+## de-registration

 - successful de-registration sequence:

 ![Untitled](readME%20d4dc6565700142ce87e0b4bce7938d02/Untitled%203.png)

-# Explanation of Algos + Data Structures
+# explanation of algos + data Structures

 <aside>
 🗿 example runs corresponding to the grading rubric are included in the [Testing section](https://www.notion.so/readME-d4dc6565700142ce87e0b4bce7938d02).
 These can also be found in the tests.txt file included in the submission.